'Everybody comes with the American dream:' Why the Hispanic population has swelled in Lafayette

 “When I did it, (it took) two months to have everything ready,” Rio Hernandez said.
 “Now it’s four to six months to have everything ready.
 When I arrived, it was hard.
 I can’t imagine now.”

 Others are becoming entrepreneurs and are having success, Estrada said.
-It’s the Hispanic market on Ambassador Caffery Parkway — with its different condiments and sodas -- that is often busy or the restaurants that no longer offer simple Tex-Mex where chefs put an American twist on an international dishes but instead feature authentic food from Mexico, Honduras, El Salvador or Guatemala.
+It’s the Hispanic markets on Ambassador Caffery Parkway — with its different condiments and sodas — that is often busy or the restaurants that no longer offer simple Tex-Mex where chefs put an American twist on an international dishes but instead feature authentic food from Mexico, Honduras, El Salvador or Guatemala.

+This Lafayette suburb more than doubled its population since 2010.
+Could it be the next Youngsville?

+Brody LeBlanc threw out a wide net when he began looking for a home in the Lafayette area over the summer.
+A physician hired on with Our Lady …

 Back at The Churro’s Boutique, Esteban makes his authentic churros right in front of the customer and offers them in a number of styles.
 People in Louisiana are all about food — Lafayette is almost like New York with the number of restaurants it has, he said — which makes for better business.